 Long-term Care Staffing Vacancies, An Increasing Crisis

-The greater reason for these vacancies is more complicated, such as LTCs not being able to offer direct workers (nursing assistants, home health aides and personal care aides) competitive salary or benefits when compared to what entry-level non-healthcare workers receive.
+The greater reason for these vacancies is more complicated, such as if a facility is unable to offer direct workers (nursing assistants, home health aides and personal care aides) a competitive salary or benefits when compared to what entry-level non-healthcare workers receive.
 To complicate matters further, state and federal training standards for certified nursing assistants (CNAs) fail to recognize the staffing crisis and continue to create barriers for candidates who may be considering a caregiver career path.
 Additionally:

 - On average, caregiver vacancy rates between 2016 and 2018 increased by 23.5 percent